 VISA

-If you come from any country that does not belong to the European Union, you need to apply for a student visa from the country you live in.
+If you come from any country that does not belong to the European Union, you need to apply for a student visa from your country of residence.

-Inform yourself at your embassy or consulate about the procedure and requirementsto apply for this visa since the conditions are different for each country.
+Check carefully with your embassy or consulate about the procedure and requirements to apply for this visa, since conditions vary depending on each country.

-The visa is usually a process that takes time, so don't forget to ask for it calculating the dates and making sure you have it before the start of your studies.
+The visa is usually a process that takes time, so remember to request it in advance and make sure you have it before the start of your studies.

 NECESSARY PROCEDURES